iuni-cadre/AlphaDemo/_episodes/02-query.md

 ## Repositories on GitHub

-Our lessons are stored in Git repositories (or "repos") on GitHub.
+Our are stored in Git repositories (or "repos") on GitHub.
 We use the term *fork* to mean
 "a copy of a GitHub-hosted repo that is also hosted on GitHub" and the term *clone* to mean